Crustless Three-Cheese Tomato-Basil Quiche

 - Pour the mixture into the pie dish and bake 30 minutes.

-- While the quiche is doing the initial baking, thinly slice 2 large or 3 small Roma tomatoes, and drain them on paper towels.
+- While the quiche is doing the initial baking, thinly slice 3 small Roma tomatoes, and drain them on paper towels.
 (If the tomatoes seem extra wet, put between two layers of paper towel and gently press to absorb some of the liquid.)

 - Slice the fresh basil.